fgl27/SmartTwitchTV/README.md

 * This app can update it self on 99% of the update cases, so this installation process will only be needed to be redone on a major update were the change are not possible to be done by the app it self, the app will warn the user the day there is a need to update manually and then will be necessary to redo the installation process.

 ## In doubt or a featuring request [open a issue](https://github.com/fgl27/smarttv-twitch/issues/new/choose)

-* If is a installation problem share the fail LOG and inform yours TV model, computer OS and detailed description of the problem.
-* If is a featuring request try to detailed it a much as possible if is something you can screen shot share the pic.